Nuitka/Nuitka-website/posts/nuitka-this-week_5.rst

 Finished.
 Done.
 Finally.

-Bechmarking was exciting.
+Benchmarking was exciting.
 One program benchmark I had run in the past, was twice as fast than before, showing that the new implementation is indeed much faster, which is fantastic news.